July 3, 2022

 Watch out for fakes!
 Like other “valuable” Beanie Babies, there are counterfeit Millennium Bears running around the internet.
 An easy way to spot the fakes is to compare the color of the bear (fake is much lighter colored) and the quality of the embroidered earth patch.

-Restart the countdown because right at the 11th hour, we’ve got another Millennium Bear to share.
-Yep, we’re talking about the McDonalds Teenie Beanies version that came out in mid-2000.
+Right at the 11th hour, we’ve got another Millennium Bear to share.
+Yep, we’re talking about the McDonalds Teenie Beanies – the miniature versions that came out in mid-2000.

-One difference with the McDonalds Millennium Bear is that it came in sealed plastic packaging shaped like a golden book.
-This, combined with the fact it had a more limited release than the original Millennium, means that the Teenie Beanie can actually fetch a higher price (usually around $10-$15 on eBay when still sealed).
+One difference with McDonald’s Millennium Beanie Baby is that it came in sealed plastic packaging shaped like a golden book.
+This, combined with the fact it had a more limited release than the original Millennium makes it more interesting than the original version.
+However, this Teenie Beanie typically goes for the same amount of money – around $10-$20.

 Millennium is the correct spelling, and versions of Millennium the Bear with “Millenium” are those with the printing error.